-Carlin Vanadium: The Carlin vanadium project consists of 72 unpatented mineral claims covering approximately 578 hectares, located along the western flank of the Piñon Range near the town of Carlin, Nevada.
+Carlin Vanadium: The Carlin vanadium project consists of 72 unpatented mineral claims covering approximately 578 hectares, located along the western flank of the Piñon Range near the town of Carlin, Nevada, approximately 40 kilometers south of Elko, Nevada.

 The Carlin resource was discovered in the 1960s by Union Carbide Corp. ("UCC") when significantly anomalous vanadium was found in samples collected by UCC Geologists (Galli, 1968, Morgan, 1968).
-During 1967 and 1968 UCC conducted exploration work including geological mapping, ~15,000 feet of trenching, and ~36,500 feet of drilling in 112 holes, outlining a zone of vanadium mineralization within the current claim boundary.
+During 1967 and 1968 UCC conducted exploration work including geological mapping, ~15,000 feet of trenching and ~36,500 feet of drilling in 112 holes, outlining a zone of vanadium mineralization within the current claim boundary.